 Minor, temporary delays are usually no cause for alarm, but an ongoing delay or multiple delays in reaching milestones can be a sign there may be challenges later in life.

-Delay in reaching language, thinking, and motor skills milestones is called developmental delay.
+Delay in reaching language, thinking, social, or motor skills milestones is called developmental delay.

-Developmental delay may be caused by a variety of factors, including heredity, problems with pregnancy, and premature birth.
+Developmental delay may be caused by a variety of factors, including heredity, complications during pregnancy, and premature birth.
 The cause isn’t always known.